scimusmn/tsck-bionic-eyes-quiz-show/README.md

 ## Image optimization
 According to the design the width x height of the images used in `multi-choice-media` should be `699 x 395`.
 The size of all other images/videos should be `1900 x 1200`.
 The size of fullscreen videos, however, should be `3840 x 2160`

-The images can further be compressed using a service like TinyPNG plugin (https://tinypng.com/).
-The images should load properly after that.
+The images can be compressed using a service like TinyPNG plugin (https://tinypng.com/).
+They can also be converted to `jpeg` to reduce their size even further.